Established in 1989 • Unleashing Every Child's Full Potential

 In her book Montessori: 'The Science Behind the Genius', Dr. Angelina Lillard hones in on the eight principles of Montessori education that make it so relevant today.
 These principles follow:

-• Teacher ways and child ways: particular forms of adult interaction are associated with more optimal child outcomes; and
+• Teacher ways and child ways: particular forms of adult interaction are associated with more optimal child outcomes

 • Order in environment and mind: order in the environment is beneficial to children.